Azure/azure-devops-cli-extension/doc/elm_migrations_tsg.md

 az devops configure -l
 ```

-If you see a stale or wrong URL (e.g., `codedev.ms`), re-run step 1.4 with the correct URL.
+You should see your ELM URL under `organization`.
+If you see a wrong URL (e.g., `codedev.ms` or `dev.azure.com`), re-run step 1.4 with the correct URL.

 ---